Project taxonomy and recommendations for Diversity Equity and Inclusion#

 • Code of Conduct (CoC)

-• Definition: A code of conduct is a set of rules outlining the norms, rules, and responsibilities or proper practices of an individual party, project, or an organization, and the means to enforce it.
+• Definition: A code of conduct is a set of rules outlining the norms, rules, and responsibilities or proper practices of an individual party, project, or organization, and the means to enforce it.

 • Components: